JohnVibescode/CustomizePlus-7.5/README.md

 Turn C+ on and off again and should be fixed.

 ----------------------------
-If you still have any issues after this, or do not understand this, please head over to the Aetherworks Discord and go to the #Customize-plus discussion channel.
+If you still have any issues after this, or do not understand this, please head over to the Aetherworks Discord and go to the #Customizeplus-discussion channel.
 They will be glad to help you. https://discord.gg/KvGJCCnG8t
 --------------------------------